mars0i/masonclj/README.md

-The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop I've encountered, although I know of no completely comprehensive source.
+The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop I've encountered (but I know of no completely comprehensive source).
 Some of the documents here may help, too, but they don't go into detail.

 ## License